wnyc/cordova-plugin-filelistdownload/README.md

 This plugin supports PhoneGap/Cordova apps running on both iOS and Android.

-The iOS portion currently utlizes an outdated verson of ASIHTTPRequest.
+The iOS portion currently utilizes an outdated verson of ASIHTTPRequest.
 Plans are in the works to switch to AFNetworking.

 ### Version Requirements